 Time Consumption and Resource Allocation

 Manual data entry can consume 30-40% of an employee’s workday, particularly in industries like healthcare, finance, and e-commerce.
 This significant time investment often prevents staff from focusing on higher-value activities that require human judgment and creativity.
+Businesses can explore business automation for small businesses to optimize their resources.

 Human Error and Data Quality Issues